cjustinas/BSW-Data-Course/chapter2.md

 xp: 100
 skills: 2
 ```
-Statistical analysis is great but sometimes a visauisation can be an extremely powerful tool to understand the data quickly and effectively.
+Statistical analysis is great but sometimes a visualisation can be an extremely powerful tool to understand the data quickly and effectively.
 For this purpose you will import an new library called `matplotlib`.

 We will focus on understading the disctirubtions of our data by creating a histogram.
 This will help your statistical analysis in the upcoming chapter.

+After you submit the exercises, let's take some time to interprt the results.

 `@instructions`